1. Are male students welcome?

 5. What if I need a refund for tuition/housing?

 Refunds for unused tuition and housing fees will be available only on a case-by-case basis.
-To receive a refund, a Refund Request Form must be completed and returned to the Director of Education within 10 working days of your child’s departure from workshop or your cancellation.
-You may obtain this form by contacting the Director of Education at email@example.com.
+To receive a refund, a Refund Request Form must be completed and returned to the Education Manager within 10 working days of your child’s departure from workshop or your cancellation.
+You may obtain this form by contacting the Education Manager at firstname.lastname@example.org.

 6. Is financial aid available?

 The Artistic Staff occasionally chooses to waive or reduce tuition fees for certain students based upon financial need.
 Some merit scholarships may be awarded based upon auditions; merit scholarship recipients will be notified of their status in the audition acceptance letter.
-Granting a tuition waiver is solely the prerogative to the Artistic Staff.
+Granting a tuition waiver is solely the prerogative of the Artistic Staff.
 Waivers do not cover housing fees.
-To apply for financial aid (excluding merit scholarships), please contact the Director of Education.
-For those who wish to serve as Pointe to the Future chaperones, please contact the Director of Education for an application.
+To apply for financial aid (excluding merit scholarships), please contact the Education Manager.
+For those who wish to serve as Pointe to the Future chaperones, please contact the Education Manager for an application.
 Each chaperone will receive one tuition waiver for a student of their choice.

 1. Where are classes held?

-All classes for Pointe to the Future Summer Workshop are held at the Tulsa Ballet studios at 1212 E. 45th Pl, Tulsa, Oklahoma.
+All classes for Pointe to the Future Summer Intensive are held at the Tulsa Ballet studios at 1212 E. 45th Pl, Tulsa, Oklahoma.

 2. What is the average class schedule like?